KatieK80933/DP-and-CV/README.md

 _og is just the PKLot dataset, _baw is black and white, _aug is augmented, and _empty is just empty labels.

 The .xlsx file shows a table that we kept for tracking the results of blurring images.
+The test- folders contain the different datasets used to produce our results found in the spreadsheet.